einaooka/Cheat-Sheet/Python.md

 [expr for value in collections if condition] # list [expression for item1 in iterable1 for item2 in iterable2 ... if condition] # nested list {key-expr: value-expr for value in collection if condition} # dictionary {expre for value in collection if condition} # set

+function(*args) # * unpacks a lit.
+Here, funciton takes multiple arguments and args a list of arguments

 any([False, False, True])